- Academic Affairs

 The good news is that you can participate in the holiday festivities while still managing to stay green.

 Below are a few easy tips to go green this holiday season:

 It’s unlikely your present won’t be accepted because it’s not perfectly wrapped, so look for other alternatives.
 Newspaper is always an easy option, or you could even use old maps, sheet music, or even scarves if you want to get crafty.

 2. Traveling tips

-Maybe you’re just headed to the mall for some last minute shopping or perhaps you’re traveling to a different state to visit your family.
-Either way, reducing your travel by 20 miles will reduce greenhouse gas emissions by one million tons!
+Maybe you’re just headed to the mall for some last-minute shopping or perhaps you’re traveling to a different state to visit your family.
+Either way, reducing your travel by 20 miles will reduce greenhouse gas emissions by 1 million tons!

 3. LED lights

 LED lights can last up to 10 times longer than traditional incandescent holiday lights while using 80 percent less energy!
 Find them at your local hardware store and recycle your old lights.